hl7au/au-fhir-childhealth/pages/_includes/ncdhc-consent-intro.md

 1.  a status
 1.  a category
 1.  a patient
-1.  a date confirming when this Consent was created or indexed
+1.  a date (confirming when this Consent was created or indexed)
-1.  a policy reference or a policyRule reference SHOULD be provided.
+1.  a policy reference or a policyRule reference

 **Profile specific implementation guidance:**